Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
 Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
-Also, the company is committed to respecting the land tenure rights of indigenous and local communities and all customary rights.
+The company also commits to respect the customary rights of indigenous communities in its own reporting.
+However, no commitment was found for legal land rights.

 • P